Frequently Asked Questions

 - Old Business - any items tabled from the previous meeting can be addressed during Old Business.

 - New Business - senators make motions that the Student Senate votes on.
 The motions can be items ranging from resolutions to budget allocations.
+This is the time in the meeting when senators can also bring up any new items they would like the senate to discuss.

 - Adjournment - the meeting is called to an end by the chair.